Russia's Rosneft set for global gas tussle with Gazprom

 Rosneft plans to produce 100 bcm of gas per year by 2020 and become the world's third-largest producer of natural gas sometime later, thanks to a number of international projects.

-Last year, Rosneft agreed to buy a stake of up to 35 percent in Egypt's Zohr offshore gas field from Italy's Eni (ENI.MI).
+Last year, Rosneft agreed to buy a stake of up to 35 percent in Egypt's Zohr offshore gas field from Italy's Eni.
 The Russian company also plans to expand in gas projects elsewhere, including Mozambique and Venezuela.